MadebyDaris/MadebyDaris.github.io/content/posts/Ogl/index.md

 ---
-title: "Physics Engine: Inertia Overview
+title: "Physics Engine: Inertia Overview"
 date: 2025-07-28
 description: "An overview of physics engine Inertia and how to use it and general overview"
 tags: ["Software Engineering", "Physics", "Astronomy"]